-Name, Residence, Principal Occupation and Committee Memberships Douglas Allingham Ontario, Canada Corporate Director Director Since: 2018 Term Expiry: 2021 Board Chair (effective May 7, 2019) Mr. Allingham is a civil engineer with 40 years of experience encompassing both the public and private sectors.
-He is the former Executive Vice-President of AECOM Canada Ltd, and has a background in transportation engineering including transit planning, urban design, traffic engineering, environmental assessment, master planning, airport planning and transportation economics.
+Name, Residence, Principal Occupation and Committee Memberships Douglas Allingham Ontario, Canada Corporate Director Director Since: 2018 Board Chair (effective May 7, 2019) Mr. Allingham is a civil engineer with 40 years of experience encompassing both the public and private sectors.
+He is the former Executive Vice-President of AECOM Canada Ltd and has a background in transportation engineering including transit planning, urban design, traffic engineering environmental assessment, master planning, airport planning and transportation economics.
 He has served as president of the Canadian Institute of Transportation Engineers, Chair of the Board for the University of Ontario Institute of Technology, Trustee and Chair of the Board of Lakeridge Health and has served on the boards of Durham College and the Durham Abilities Centre.
+He graduated with a BaSc. in Engineering from the University of Waterloo in 1978.
 In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee medal for service to the community.
-Jeffrey P. Fegan Texas, U.S. Chief Executive Officer, Jefffegan.com LLC (aviation consulting firm) Director Since: 2014 Term Expiry: 2023 Human Resources and Compensation Committee Planning and Commercial Development Committee (Chair) Mr. Fegan is an executive with extensive experience in the aviation and aerospace industry.
+Jeffrey P. Fegan Texas, U.S. Chief Executive Officer, Jefffegan.com LLC (aviation consulting firm) Director Since: 2014 Human Resources and Compensation Committee Planning and Commercial Development Committee Mr. Fegan is an executive with extensive experience in the aviation and aerospace industry.
 He is the former Chief Executive Officer of Dallas/Fort Worth (DFW) International Airport and past Chairman of the Board of Directors of Airports Council International - North America (ACI-NA).
 Mr. Fegan is skilled in operations management, strategic planning, commercial development and airport development.
 He graduated from the Georgia Institute of Technology and attended the Stanford Executive Management Program.

-Name, Residence, Principal Occupation and Committee Memberships Peter Gregg Ontario, Canada President and Chief Executive Officer, Nova Scotia Power (regulated electric utility) Director Since: 2018 Term Expiry: 2021 Governance and Stakeholder Relations Committee Planning and Commercial Development Committee Mr. Gregg is the President and CEO of Nova Scotia Power Inc., a wholly-owned subsidiary of diversified energy and services company Emera Inc., providing 95% of the generation, transmission and distribution of electrical power to more than 525,000 residential, commercial and industrial customers across Nova Scotia.
+Name, Residence, Principal Occupation and Committee Memberships Peter Gregg Ontario, Canada President and Chief Executive Officer, Nova Scotia Power (regulated electric utility) Director Since: 2018 Governance and Stakeholder Relations Committee Human Resources and Compensation Committee Mr. Gregg is the President and CEO of Nova Scotia Power Inc., a wholly-owned subsidiary of diversified energy and services company Emera Inc., providing 95% of the generation, transmission and distribution of electrical power to more than 525,000 residential, commercial and industrial customers across Nova Scotia.
 He was previously President and CEO of the Independent Electricity System Operator ("IESO"), the corporation responsible for operating the electricity market and directing the operation of the bulk electrical system in the province of Ontario, and President and CEO of Enersource Corporation (now Alectra Utilities) where he led the merger of Enersource with Powerstream and Horizon Utilities, and the purchase of Hydro One Brampton.
-Mr. Gregg has an MBA from the Ivey School of Business at the University of Western Ontario and received his ICD.D designation from the Institute of Corporate Directors.
-Kathleen L. Keller-Hobson Ontario, Canada Corporate Director Director Since: 2017 Term Expiry: 2022 Governance and Stakeholder Relations Committee (Chair) Planning and Commercial Development Committee Ms. Keller-Hobson is an experienced corporate director and also serves as Lead Director and Chair of the Nominating and Governance Committee of CCL Industries Inc., and as a director of Premium Brands Holdings Corporation and member of its Nominating Committee and Executive Compensation and Human Resources Committee, both publicly traded companies.
-Prior to 2015, Ms. Keller-Hobson was a senior partner at Gowling Lafleur Henderson LLP and, prior to October 2011, was a senior partner at Bennett Jones LLP, both international law firms.
-Prior to October 2006, she was a senior partner at Torys LLP, also an international law firm, where she practised law for 25 years including nine years as Managing Partner of its London, England office.
-During her 35-year legal career, Ms. Keller-Hobson provided strategic advice to global businesses, boards of directors and special committees on significant transactions, critical business issues, and risk management.
-She has broad international experience and extensive experience in public and private mergers and acquisitions, corporate finance, and corporate governance.
-Ms. Keller-Hobson obtained her law degree from the University of Ottawa in 1979.
-She is a holder of the Institute of Corporate Directors, Director designation (ICD.D).
-Don Kennedy Ontario, Canada Corporate Director Director Since: 2020 Term Expiry: 2023 Audit Committee Planning and Commercial Development Committee Mr. Kennedy is a retired business executive having served as the Chief Financial Officer for a number of organizations in aviation, freight and logistics, including Canada 3000, where he grew the organization from the startup of a charter airline into a publicly traded travel group with over 5,000 employees.
-His professional associations include past Director of the Air Transport Association of Canada, past Director of various airlines fuel consortiums and past member of various aviation and travel industry associations.
-He also served on the Board of Directors of St. Joseph's Health Centre in Toronto.
-He is a Chartered Professional Accountant and Chartered Accountant in Ontario since 1981, having started his audit career at PricewaterhouseCoopers LLP.
-He holds a Bachelor of Commerce (Honours) from Queen's University.
+Mr. Gregg has an MBA from the Ivey School of Business at the University of Western Ontario and holds the ICD.D designation from the Institute of Corporate Directors.
+Kathleen L. Keller-Hobson Ontario, Canada Corporate Director Director Since: 2017 Governance and Stakeholder Ms. Keller-Hobson is an experienced corporate director and also serves as Lead Director and Chair of the Nominating and Governance Committee of CCL Industries Inc., and as a director of Premium Brands Holdings Corporation and member of its Corporate Governance and Nominating Committee and